-Join acclaimed author Deborah Levy on the opening day of the festival, as she reads from three new short texts specially written for Whitstable Biennale 2018.
+On the opening day of the festival, acclaimed author Deborah Levy read from three new short texts specially written for Whitstable Biennale 2018.

 The main prose poem, WATERY THINGS, reveals thoughts about measuring life with whelks, mussels, clams, oysters, winkles, crabs (but not the scallop which is like eating the human earlobe of a swimmer), of smuggling a child through a forest in Poland in 1943, of swimming and the wilderness of the ocean, and, always, of love.